Dip in DAX and Lisbon market weigh on European shares

 “I believe the mentality is still to buy the dip,” said Savary.

-Darren Courtney-Cook, head of trading at Central Markets Investment Management, said he would look to “short” the DAX at the 9,750-point level - or bet on future falls - but remained optimistic on German stocks on a longer-term perspective.
+Darren Courtney-Cook, head of trading at Central Markets Investment Management, said he would look to “short” - or bet on future falls - the DAX at the 9,750-point level but remained optimistic on the DAX on a longer-term perspective.

 “I’d still be bullish, even if the DAX fell to 9,400 points,” said Courtney-Cook.